Drug ads slay, imo

 Before we dive in, I need y’all to know my best friend (PKH) and acupuncturist’s husband produced a really cool show: Dinner Party.
 It sold out, or I would’ve urged you to buy tickets.
 All I can say is it was unlike anything I’ve seen, and you should stay tuned in case it makes it back to the stage.

-After a rough few weeks of negative PR, Trump signed an executive order for HHS/RFK Jr. to crackdown on direct-to-consumer pharma advertising and sent hate mail to tons of companies.
-RFK Jr. pledged to ban pharmaceutical ads in his campaign trail—a position that unites the Left/Right/Extremist on the spectrum.
+Trump signed an executive order for HHS/RFK Jr. to crackdown on direct-to-consumer pharma advertising.
+As you may recall, RFK Jr. pledged to ban pharmaceutical ads in his campaign trail—a position that unites the Left/Right/Extremist on the spectrum.
 The earnest public health types think they’re manipulative, Europeans think we’re insane for advertising prescription drugs (see above), and others think wanting to live is cringe.
-Since 1997, the FDA has allowed drug ads that represent both the benefits and drawbacks from the promotional drug (my admin public health law professor would be so proud that I remembered this).
+Since 1997, the FDA has allowed drug ads that represent both the benefits and drawbacks from the promotional drug.
 The Trump administration does not have legal standing to ban pharma ads, because current interpretations of the First Amendment protect freedom of speech for pharmaceutical firms (among other corporations), but they can regulate these ads.
 Regulating US pharmaceutical ads isn’t new; it’s why people laugh at the 1.5x speed side-effect voice-over to soothing visuals.
-So, while Trump’s order did not ban drug ads, it empowered the FDA to send warning letters to hundreds of companies (e.g., Novartis, Eli Lilly, and Hims and Hers…tbh I’d probably write to that last one, too) and release this clunky copy-riddled video.
-(Seriously, who wrote this?
-Let me help you!)
-It also proposed broader oversight (big ups 2 big gov!) of social media marketing, despite not having the headcount to enforce the expanded remit.
-I wrote about this before, but TV viewership is at an all-time low.
-Sharing information is about finding people where they are, and they are scrolling social media and pressing play on their favorite podcasts.
-Where’s the Vyvanse x Spotify lo-fi beats study playlist?

 DTC drug ads raise awareness + reduce information asymmetry